 Volunteers went door to door, cruised local businesses, and hung out at the Park-N-Ride.
 People lined up to sign the petition after the Backdoor Theater show.
 We carried petitions around during the 4th of July events, the First Friday Art Tour, even the wine tasting at Peak Wine and Spirits.

 When all was said and done, we had 371 signatures by the deadline.
 Eva Forberger, our Town Treasurer, delivered the signed petitions along with our resolution, down to the Boulder County Clerk for verification.
 Special thanks to Betty Bass and her family for bringing in 80 signatures.

-I have described some of the benefits of the EcoPass in the NederMayor Blog, and you can find other information on the town’s website EcoPass Update Page.
+I have described some of the benefits of the EcoPass here, and you can find other information on the town’s website EcoPass Update Page.
 We will be issuing a ‘fact sheet’ with details about the EcoPass program in a month or so.
 In the mean time, I can say that it will be approximately $14 property tax, for each $100K of your home’s assessed valuation.
 About $28 if your home is valued at $200K – $42 if your home is valued at $300K and so forth.
 The EcoPass would normally cost $1,936 each.

 We will need to sign an Intergovernmental Agreement with Boulder County for participation in the 2013 coordinate election.
 Several procedural operations will happen, like verifying petition signatures confirming the ballot language, and district boundaries.
 Ultimately, the next thing for our residents to do, is vote in the November Election.

 [Here is a Video Valediction] This is Lotte Nobelen, from the Breda Area of the Netherlands, covering Stevie Wonder’s Signed, Sealed, Delivered I’m Yours at a small musician’s bar called ‘t Oude Pothuys in Nederland.
 [What is a Video Valediction?]